 W i =W i −ΔW i Wi=Wi−ΔWi

 The variable α α is called the learning rate.
-Small learning rate learns slowly.
-Small learning rate takes a longer time (more iteration) to locate the minima.
+A small learning rate learns slowly.
+A small learning rate takes a longer time or more reptitions to locate the minimum.
 However, as we learn in calculus, a larger step results in a larger error in the calculation.
-In DL, finding the right value for the learning rate is a try and error exercise.
-We usually try values ranging from 1e-7 to 1 in logarithmic scale (1e-7, 5e-7, 1e-6, 5e-6, 1e-5 …) but this depends on the problem you are solving.
-There are other parameters like learning rate that we need to tune.
+In DL, finding the right value for the learning rate is a trial and error exercise.
+We usually try values ranging from 1e-7 to 1 in logarithmic scale (1e-7, 5e-7, 1e-6, 5e-6, 1e-5 …), but this depends on the problem you are solving.
+Other parameters such as learning rate need to be tuned.
 We call all these parameters “hyperparameters”.

 A large learning step may have other serious problems.
 It costs w w to oscillate with increasing cost:

 We start with w = -6 (x-axis) at L1.
-If the gradient is huge, a learning rate larger than a certain value will swing w w too far to the other side (say L2) with even a larger gradient.
-Eventually, rather than dropping down slowly to a minima, w w oscillates and the cost increases.
+If the gradient is huge, the learning rate is larger than a certain value and will swing w w too far to the other side (say L2) creating an even larger gradient.
+Eventually, rather than dropping down slowly to a minimum, w w oscillates and the cost increases.
 When loss keeps going upward, we need to reduce the learning rate.
-The follow demonstrates how a learning rate of 0.8 with a steep gradient swings the cost upward instead of downward.
-The table traces how the oscillation of W causes the cost go upwards from L1 to L2 and then L3.
+The following demonstrates how a learning rate of 0.8 with a steep gradient swings the cost upward instead of downward.
+The table traces how the oscillation of W causes the cost to go upwards from L1 to L2 and then L3.

 We need to be careful about the scale used for the x-axis and y-axis.
-In the diagram above, the gradient does not look steep.
-It is because we have a much smaller scale for y-axis than the x-axis (0 to 150 vs -10 to 10).
+In the diagram above, the gradient does not look steepbecause we have a much smaller scale for y-axis is 0 to 150 while the x-axis is -10 to 10.

-Large learning rate overshoots your target.
+A large learning rate overshoots your target.
 Here is another illustration of some real problems.
-When we gradually descent, we may land in an area with a steep gradient which the W W will bounce back.
-This type of shape is very hard to find the minima with a constant learning rate.
+When we gradually descend, we may land in an area with a steep gradient in which the W W bounces back.
+With this shape it is very difficult to find the minimum with a constant learning rate.
 Advanced methods to address this problem will be discussed later.

-This example is dramatical but real.
-But in a lesser extend, instead of settle down at the bottom, W W oscillates around the minima slightly.
-If we drop a ball in Grand Canyon, we expect it to land in the bottom.
-In DL, this is harder.
+This example is dramatic, but real.
+But in a lesser extent, instead of settling down at the bottom, W W oscillates around the minimum slightly.
+If we drop a ball in the Grand Canyon, we expect it to land in the bottom.
+In DL, this is more difficult.

-Adjusting learning rate with better optimization techniques is heavily studied and still in active research for very complex problems.
+Adjusting learning rate with better optimization techniques is heavily studied and is still in active research for very complex problems.

 Naive gradient checking